DaymudeLab/assembly-theory-JOSS/paper.md

 For example, the original software to compute a split-branch approximation of MA (an upper bound on the exact value) was written in C++ and depended on the MSVC compiler, making it difficult to deploy to non-Windows machines [@Marshall2021-identifyingmolecules].
 Machine learning methods only provide approximate MA values [@Gebhard2022-inferringmolecular].
 The more recent `AssemblyGo` implementation computes MA exactly but is written in Go, yielding worse performance and posing an accessibility barrier for most scientists who are unfamiliar with the language [@Jirasek2024-investigatingquantifying].
-Finally, the latest `AssemblyCPP` implementation is again written in C++ but is closed-source, prohibiting its use and verification by the community [@Seet2024-rapidcomputation].
+Finally, the latest `AssemblyCPP` implementation has achieved significant performance milestones through a branch-and-bound approach.
+It is again written in C++ but is not available for public use, prohibiting its use and verification by the community [@Seet2024-rapidcomputation].

 With `ORCA`, we provide a high-performance, cross-platform Rust package for fast MA calculation while also providing Python bindings for key functionality, offering the best efficiency without sacrificing accessibility.
 We chose Rust for its advantages of cross-platform support, memory-safety, performant runtime, convenient parallelism, and integrated testing and documentation [@Perkel2020-whyscientists].